Santa Fe Sweet Potato and Zucchini Latkes

 Moist zucchini is the perfect foil for dense sweet potatoes.
 Both are great with Mexican flavors and really shine in these Tex-Mex latkes.

-uncooked scallion(s), chopped (about 1/3 cup)
+uncooked scallion(s)4 medium, chopped (about 1/3 cup)

-- 1 cup(s) Weight Watchers Reduced fat Mexican style blend shredded cheese
+WeightWatchers Reduced fat Mexican style blend shredded cheese1 cup(s)

 cilantro¼ cup(s), or parsley, chopped

-- 1 medium fresh lime(s), cut into wedges
+fresh lime(s)1 medium, cut into wedges

-Preheat oven to 425°F. Line 2 large baking sheets with parchment paper.
+- Preheat oven to 425°F. Line 2 large baking sheets with parchment paper.

-Line a colander with paper towels or a clean kitchen towel.
+- Line a colander with paper towels or a clean kitchen towel.
 Add sweet potatoes, zucchini and scallions; let drain, then squeeze out any liquid with your hands.

-In a large bowl, mix egg, cheese, flour, cilantro, chili powder and salt; add sweet potato mixture and stir to combine.
+- In a large bowl, mix egg, cheese, flour, cilantro, chili powder and salt; add sweet potato mixture and stir to combine.

-Drop potato mixture in mounds, using a 1/4-cup measure, onto prepared baking sheets.
+- Drop potato mixture in mounds, using a 1/4-cup measure, onto prepared baking sheets.
 Press each mound into a 3-inch round (about 1/4-inch thick).

-Coat latkes with cooking spray; bake for 15 minutes.
+- Coat latkes with cooking spray; bake for 15 minutes.
 Remove pans from oven and rotate pans in oven; bake until browned and crispy, about 15 minutes more.
 Serve with sour cream and a squeeze of fresh lime juice.
 Yields 1 latke and about 1 teaspoon sour cream per serving.